exonum/exonum-doc/src/get-started/java-binding.md

 The `Transaction#execute` method describes the operations that are applied to the current storage state when the transaction is executed.
+Exonum passes an [execution context][transaction-execution-context] as an argument.
+The context provides:
-Exonum passes an [execution context][transaction-execution-context] as an argument, which provides a `Fork` – a view that allows performing modifying operations; the service instance name and numeric ID; and some information about the corresponding transaction message: its SHA-256 hash that uniquely identifies it, and the author’s public key.
+- a `Fork` – a view that allows performing modifying operations;
+- the service instance name and numeric ID;
+- some information about the corresponding transaction message: its SHA-256 hash that uniquely identifies it, and the author’s public key.

 A service schema object can be used to access data collections of this service.

 Also, `Transaction#execute` method may throw `TransactionExecutionException`